Bull Demon King

 He is the estranged-husband of the Princess Iron Fan and father of Red Boy.
 He is a demon king originally-based in the "Palm leaf Cave/Grotto", up on "Jade Cloud Mountain", with his wife, before betraying his wife for a younger demoness, Princess Jade-Countenance, a female Huli jing, of the "Sky-Scraping Cave" on "Accumulated-Thunder Mountain".

-Bull King is a major antagonist of the novel Journey to the West by Wu Cheng'en, and its multiple adaptations.
-He can be considered the main antagonist in the remake of Journey to the West, despite his limited appearances.
-He also appears as the main antagonist in the 2014 film The Monkey King and Doraemon: The Record of Nobita's Parallel Visit to the West.
+Bull King is a major antagonist in the novel Journey to the West by Wu Cheng'en and its many adaptations.
+He is especially portrayed as the main antagonist in several remakes of Journey to the West, despite his limited appearances in the original novel.
 He is one of the most popular Journey to the West villains, alongside his wife Princess Iron Fan, his son the Red Boy, the Six-Eared Macaque, and the Baigujing.

 He was possibly influenced by Ox-Head, one of the guardians of hell in Chinese mythology.